Policies and Criteria for Validation

 Programme Approval Agreements (Transitional Arrangements)

-Under the 2014 policy providers of FET programmes leading to CAS awards can be granted responsibility for managing parts of the programme validation process in FET (Further Education and Training) subject to QQI’s written approval.
+Under the 2014 policy providers of FET programmes leading to CAS awards can be granted responsibility for managing parts of the programme validation process in subject to QQI's written approval.

-Programmes are designed, developed and evaluated by these organisations, in accordance with QQI’s FET-validation policy and criteria.
-The decision on whether or not to validate remains with QQI.
+The PAA allows for programmes to be designed, developed and evaluated by these organisations, in accordance with QQI's FET-validation policy and criteria.
+The decision on whether to validate remains with QQI.